 In a small bowl, combine the softened cream cheese, shredded cheddar cheese, chives, and garlic powder.
 Stuff each pepper with the cream cheese mixture and place them on a parchment paper-lined baking sheet.
 Depending on the size of the jalapenos, some filling may be left over.

 In a small skillet, melt the butter over medium-low heat.
-Add the breadcrumbs and saute until golden brown.
+Add the panko and sauté until golden brown.

 Top each filled jalapeno with the toasted breadcrumbs.
-Bake for 15 to 20 minutes or until golden brown and the cheese is melted.
+Bake for 15 to 20 minutes at 350 degrees F, or until golden brown and the cheese is melted.